What is the main difference between humans and all other beings on our planet?

 - Tuning Forks

 - Singing Bowls

 - And many other instruments

-Because all sounds exist at various frequencies and your body emits its own waves too, sound therapy works by matching these waves together and synchronizing your brain (for example binatural beats).
+Because all sounds exist at various frequencies and your body emits its own waves too, sound therapy works by matching these waves together and synchronizing your brain (for example, binaural beats).

 Throat Chakra Affirmations

-Try some of these powerful Throat chakra affirmations, which can be used throughout the day, or during your meditation to strengthen this energy centre:
+Try some of these powerful Throat chakra affirmations, which can be used throughout the day, or during your meditation to strengthen this energy center:

-- By expressing my truth others find the way to their truth
+- By expressing my truth, others find a way to their truth.

 Throat Chakra Yoga Poses and Neck Exercises

 Yoga is a great way to work with your Throat chakra, as certain physical poses (asanas) will allow you to open up your shoulders and release the tension from your neck.